Your money-making expert. Financial journalist, TV and radio personality.

 If you’re someone who drives around a lot, then loads of people see your car.
 It makes sense for an advertiser to splash their logo across your bonnet.
 They’re going to get a lot of eyeballs on that space!

-The concept has been widely used in both the US and Europe, where advertisers like Gillette and the Transformers movie have worked with Moscow based Stickerride.
+The concept has been widely used in both the US and Europe, where advertisers such as Gillette and the Transformers movie have worked with Moscow based StickerRide.

 So, if you don’t mind driving around with ‘Vimto’ or something similar spread across your car, you could make around £100 a month for very little effort.

 First things first, you’ve got to get the ads on your car.